upskiller-xyz/server/docs/api.md

 ## `/get_df`
 **POST** `/get_df`
-Runs the full pipeline for a set of images and transformation parameters, returning a simulation matrix.
+Runs the full pipeline for a set of images and transformation parameters, returning an estimation matrix.

 ### Request
 - **Content-Type:** `multipart/form-data`